devstream-io/devstream/docs/plugins/argocdapp_plugin.md

 This plugin creates an [ArgoCD Application](https://argo-cd.readthedocs.io/en/stable/core_concepts/) custom resource.

 **Notes:**
 - ArgoCD itself must have been already installed before the usage of this plugin.
   To install ArgoCD, use the [argocd plugin](https://github.com/merico-dev/stream/blob/main/docs/argocd_plugin.md).
+  Or you can use both plugins(argocd+argocdapp) at the same time.
+  See [GitOps Toolchain](../best_practices/gitops.md) for more info.
 - Currently, only the Helm chart is supported when creating the ArgoCD application.
-- At the moment, DevStream doesn't support dependency or concurrency yet.
-So, in the config file, the ArgoCD app plugin must be placed _after_ the ArgoCD plugin if you want to install ArgoCD first then create the ArgoCD application.
+- Modify the file accordingly.
+Especially remember to modify `ARGOCD_INSTANCE_NAME`.
 ## 2 Usage:

 ```yaml